Highway 50 (Israel–Palestine): History

-Since its construction, the road was called national Route 404.
+Since its construction, the road has been called national Route 404.
 In internal Jerusalem Municipality documentation, it was known as Jerusalem Road 4.
 In 2012, the Israel Ministry of Transport and the Jerusalem Municipality began using the designation 50.
-New blue "Highway 50" signs were posted by the National Roads Company of Israel to reflect this change.
-The Moriah-Jerusalem Development Corporation, responsible for road construction in Jerusalem also uses the designation, 50.
+New blue Highway 50 signs were posted by the National Roads Company of Israel to reflect this change.
+The Moriah-Jerusalem Development Corporation, responsible for road construction in Jerusalem also uses the designation 50.

 50/20

 In the north, the "50/20 Interchange Project" was approved in 2010 along with the new Jerusalem Road 20 through Beit Hanina following Abdul Hamid Shomaan St. and Hizma Rd. to Sayeret Duchifat Blvd.
 Construction was begun in 2011.
 This route alleviates heavy traffic at Sha'ar Mizrach Junction (Highway 1 and Route 60) by providing an alternative route via Begin to central Jerusalem and Route 443 to Tel Aviv for residents of Beit Hanina, Shuafat, Pisgat Ze'ev and Neve Ya'akov.
 The preliminarily named "50/20 Interchange" was officially opened on 5 May 2013 and renamed after Benzion Netanyahu, the Israeli historian and father of Benjamin Netanyahu.